-From Australia, Canada, Japan, Monaco, New Zealand, South Korea, USA and Vatican City?
+Are you from Australia, Canada, Japan, Monaco, New Zealand, South Korea, UK, USA or Vatican City?

-You don’t need a Dutch visa (MVV) to enter the Netherlands, but you do need a residence permit to study here.
+You don’t need a Dutch entry visa (MVV) to enter the Netherlands, but you do need a residence permit to study here.
 You can’t apply for this yourself, but don’t worry, we do that for you.
-You’ll need to upload your documents and transfer a package fee of € 21,000,- before 15 June 2023.
+You’ll need to upload your documents and transfer a package fee of € 22,500 before 15 June 2024.
 But you don’t need to do anything until you’re accepted at THUAS.